 Table 1.
 Synthetic list of known plant-weevils BSPM systems.
-See Table S1 for details on species-specific interactions, tissues for larval development, presence of cryptic lineages and corresponding reference list.
+See Table S1 for details on species-specific interactions, species authorship, tissues for larval development, presence of cryptic lineages and corresponding reference list.
+See Figure 2 for information on the geographic distribution of weevil lineages involved in BSPM.

-2. Reciprocal traits related to BSPM by weevils
+2. Traits related to BSPM by weevils

 2.1 Plant traits

-Flowers and inflorescences of plants engaged in BSPM with weevils generally display typical trait to cantharophily (beetle pollination) and remarkable convergent morphologies, physiologies, phenology and reproductive strategies.
-All these characteristics enhance the attractiveness of flowers to weevils engaged in BSPM, provide them with food rewards and sometimes protect them from predators.
-They also improve pollen transfer to weevil integuments and play a role in weevil pollinator selection and retention, thereby improving pollination efficiency.
+Flowers and inflorescences of plants engaged in BSPM with weevils generally display typical traits related to cantharophily (beetle pollination) and remarkable convergent morphologies, physiologies, phenology and reproductive strategies.
+Some of the traits in these flowers are associated with beetle pollination more generally and not specifically with brood pollination.
+Disentangling the role of each trait in the interaction is a task that remains to be done in most cases.
+Here we point out features that have been proposed to increase the attractiveness of flowers to weevils engaged in BSPM, provide them with food rewards and sometimes protect them from predators.
+They also may improve pollen transfer to weevil integuments and play a role in weevil pollinator selection and retention, thereby improving pollination efficiency.

 A first major characteristic for weevil-pollinated plant lineages is that they tend to display large flowers or inflorescences (Figure 1).
 In cycads and most monocot lineages involved in BSPM (Araceae, Cyclanthaceae, some Arecaceae), flowers or female ovules are clustered in large compact cones or inflorescences (Franz & Valente 2005; Toon et al. 2020).
 Individual flowers can also reach substantial sizes in Annonaceae or Lecythidaceae (Prance & Jongkind 2015; Saunders 2020).
 In contrast, other plant lineages producing smaller individual flowers form either dense inflorescences (most Arecaceae) or synchronized blooms (Ebenaceae – Euclea, Orchidaceae – Dichaea, Grobya etc).
-Field observations and experiments on various Annonaceae flowers and Cyclanthaceae inflorescences show that larger floral structures attract greater number of weevil pollinators (Gottsberger 1999; Franz 2007a), revealing that this floral trait has been independently selected to enhance weevil attraction and pollination.
+Field observations and experiments on various Annonaceae flowers and Cyclanthaceae inflorescences show that larger floral structures attract greater number of pollinators (Gottsberger 1999; Franz 2007a), revealing that this floral trait has been independently selected to increase weevil attraction and pollination.